meyday7/pro-xchange/_posts/2021-03-04-Welcome-post.md

 ### Introduction

 This blog was created with an idea of providing all information relevant for the students of KEDGE Business School or KU Leuven who plan on going on exchange between these two universities.

-In this first post we would like to talk about the opportunities those exchanges can offer and why should you go for it yourself!